Judicial review: Review by a specialized court

 In 1920, Czechoslovakia adopted a system of judicial review by a specialized court, the Constitutional Court as written by Hans Kelsen, a leading jurist of the time.
 This system was also adopted the same time by Austria and became known as the Austrian System, also under the primary authorship of Hans Kelsen, being emulated by a number of other countries.
 In these systems, other courts are not competent to question the constitutionality of primary legislation; they often may, however, initiate the process of review by the Constitutional Court.

 Russia adopts a mixed model since (as in the US) courts at all levels, both federal and state, are empowered to review primary legislation and declare its constitutionality; as in the Czech Republic, there is a constitutional court in charge of reviewing the constitutionality of primary legislation.
 The difference is that in the first case, the decision about the law's adequacy to the Russian Constitution only binds the parties to the lawsuit; in the second, the Court's decision must be followed by judges and government officials at all levels.

-By country

-The below table compares the approach of different countries to constitutional review or judicial review as of 2010.
+History

+Judicial review as a contribution to political theory is sometimes said to be a "distinctively American contribution", argued to have been established in the US Supreme Court's decision in Marbury v.
+Madison (1803).
+However, "the American version of judicial review was the logical result of centuries of European thought and colonial experience which had made Western [societies] generally willing to admit the theoretical primacy of certain kinds of law and had made Americans in particular ready to provide a judicial means of enforcing that primacy."

+That is, the "belief in the need to subordinate certain acts of the law-making power to higher, more permanent principles" can be seen, for example, in medieval European scholastics, courts of equity in England, Parlements in France, and Enlightenment philosophers.
+Moreover, writing in 2005, Treanor argued that "judicial review was much better established in the years immediately after the adoption of the [United States] constitution than has previously been recognized, and it was far from rare ... [and] judicial invalidation of statutes fell into certain patterns."
+US Chief Justice John Marshall, the author of Marbury v.
+Madison, "came from Virginia, the state in which [judicial review] was particularly well established by the case law and in which it was repeatedly endorsed during the debate over the Constitution", and thus, on a personal level, Marshall "must have experienced judicial review as long-established".
+Moreover, "The fact that judicial review was exercised much more frequently than previously recognized in the years before Marbury helps explain why Marshall's assertion of the power to exercise judicial review in the case elicited so little comment."